adore-me/gha-workflows/README.md

 GitHub Actions reusable workflows repository

 ##❔ What is it?
 This repository contains reusable workflows for GitHub Actions.

+If you want to find more about this you can check GitHub Actions [documentation](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows).

 It's scope is to make it easier to create and share workflows by avoiding the need to write the same code over and over again in different app repositories.